Things to do in Broken Hill

 One of the sunset sculptures at the Living Desert State Park

-But the highlight is the collection of sculptures at the top of hill.
+But the highlight is the collection of sculptures at the top of a hill.
 There are twelve carved artworks here by different artists, each creating shapes on the skyline, each with its own story to tell.
 They have become a popular sunset spot as the colours change and the works turn to silhouettes.

 Silverton